-- Leadership proactively engaged in both internal organizational and broader discussions with community leaders on critical community priorities - Effective Utility Management (EUM)-based continuous improvement program in place - Business focus that delivers best environmental, economic, and community outcomes consistent with community values and needs - Inclusive, participatory, and collaborative culture established, dedicated to continual learning, improvement, and innovation - Workforce and leadership development program (that includes leadership and management skills training in support of formal and informal leadership opportunities) in place to assure recruitment, retention, and continuous competency of utility staff in support of utility's mission and community expectations - Provides formal or informal mentoring for young (and seasoned) professionals to attract and retain top talent through commitment to their professional development and a supportive, encouraging culture. - Shares work experiences (including internal "peer-to-peer" partnering), ensures internal understanding and greater support for the utility's key strategy relative to the Utility of the Future business model - Establishes "peer-to-peer" relationships and actively partners with other utilities to offer and/or seek opportunities to advance the Utility of the Future goals broadly across the water sector - Job enhancement and enrichment opportunities are available through a variety of standard and innovative job scope broadening techniques that support a strong business succession and overall integration of organizational spirit - A Tuition Refund program is in place to encourage employee careeradvancement - Problem solving is encouraged at all levels, and accepted solutions are adequately funded and supported for successful implementation - Develops an integrated and well-coordinated senior leadership team - Employs integrated organizational communications systems - Opportunities provided for employees to find and fix inefficiencies, and share ideas for solutions to problems - Awareness and commitment to workplace safety established as a key organizational expectation - Victories for organization celebrated and recognized - Process established for periodic tracking of progress toward meeting goals and milestones around organizational Utility of the Future commitments
+- Leadership proactively engaged in both internal organizational and broader discussions with community leaders on critical community priorities - Effective Utility Management (EUM)-based continuous improvement program in place - Business focus that delivers the best environmental, economic, and community outcomes consistent with community values and needs - Inclusive, participatory, and collaborative culture established, dedicated to continual learning, improvement, and innovation - Workforce and leadership development program (that includes leadership and management skills training in support of formal and informal leadership opportunities) in place to ensure recruitment, retention, and continuous competency of utility staff in support of the utility's mission and community expectations - Provides formal or informal mentoring for young (and seasoned) professionals to attract and retain top talent through commitment to their professional development and a supportive, encouraging culture - Shares work experiences (including internal "peer-to-peer" partnering), ensures internal understanding and more significant support for the utility's key strategy relative to the Utility of the Future business model - Establishes "peer-to-peer" relationships and actively partners with other utilities to offer and/or seek opportunities to advance the Utility of the Future goals broadly across the water sector - Job enhancement and enrichment opportunities are available through a variety of standard and innovative job scope-broadening techniques that support a strong business succession and overall integration of organizational spirit - A tuition refund program is in place to encourage employee career advancement - Problem-solving is encouraged at all levels, and accepted solutions are adequately funded and supported for successful implementation - Develops an integrated and well-coordinated senior leadership team - Employs integrated organizational communications systems - Opportunities provided for employees to find and fix inefficiencies and share ideas for solutions to problems - Awareness and commitment to workplace safety established as a key organizational expectation - Victories for organization celebrated and recognized - Process established for periodic tracking of progress toward meeting goals and milestones around organizational Utility of the Future commitments

-- Mentoring program or other informal engagement with other utilities to help address key challenges and promote Utility of the Future practices established as an organizational practice - Staff is recognized and rewarded for suggesting improvements that save time, money, resources and/or improve outcomes - Organization adopts Core Values aligned with community needs anddesires - Intentionally uses diversity, equity, and inclusion factors to inform staffing, operational, and investment decision-making. - Leadership actively seeks opportunities for employee engagement, including in the development and implementation of the organization's Strategic Business Plan, core values and annual/biannual budget. - Stresses organizational efficiency by supporting decision making authority and responsibility at the lowest appropriate level in theorganization - The organization has a compelling and inspirational Vision and Mission that describes its desired organizational culture.
+- Mentoring program or other informal engagement with other utilities to help address key challenges and promote Utility of the Future practices established as an organizational practice - Employees are recognized and rewarded for suggesting improvements that save time, money, resources and/or improve outcomes - The organization adopts core values aligned with community needs and desires - Intentionally uses diversity, equity, and inclusion factors to inform staffing, operational, and investment decision-making - Leadership actively seeks employee engagement opportunities, including developing and implementing the organization's Strategic Business Plan, core values, and annual/biannual budget. - Stresses organizational efficiency by supporting decision-making authority and responsibility at the lowest appropriate level in theorganization - The organization has a compelling and inspirational vision and mission that describes its desired organizational culture. - The organization is advancing the use of innovations in artificial intelligence